 In the 2017 TCR season, following Comini's departure, Vernay became Leopard Racing's main driver, continuing to drive the #2 Volkswagen Golf.
 He stayed among front-runners, winning two races during the season and entering the season's finale in Dubai as the championship leader.
 He wins the title ahead of Hungarian teenager Attila Tassi.

 In 2018, TCR International Series and FIA World Touring Car Championship merged into the WTCR - FIA World Touring Car Cup.
 Vernay stayed with Team WRT, getting an Audi RS3 LMS as his new ride.
-His new teammate is three-time BTCC champion Gordon Shedden.
+His new teammate was three-time BTCC champion Gordon Shedden.